oofem/oofem/doc/developerGuide/generalstructure.rst

 .. figure:: figs/general.png
    :alt: OOFEM top level class structure
    :name: fig-generalstructure
-   :width: 70.0%
+   :width: 95.0%

    OOFEM Top level structure

 The `EngngModel` class is an abstraction for the problem under consideration.
 It represents the type of analysis to be performed.
-Base class declares and implements the basic general services for assembling characteristic components and services for starting the solution step and its termination.
-Derived classes know the form of governing equation and the physical meaning of  particular components.
+Base class declares and implements the basic, general-purpose services for assembling characteristic components of governing equations and services for starting the solution step and its termination.
+Derived classes know the form of governing equation(s) and the physical meaning of individual terms forming governing equation(s).
-They are responsible for forming the governing equation for each solution step,  usually by summing contributions from particular elements and nodes.
-The underlying discrete problem is solved by suitable instance of `NumericalMethod` class, that can take advantage of efficient sparse store for characteristic matrices, represented here by `SparseMtrx` class.
+The derived classes, representing specific problem, are responsible for forming the governing equation(s) for each solution step,
+usually by summing up the contributions from individual elements and nodes.
+The underlying discrete problem is subsequently solved by suitable instance of `NumericalMethod` class, that can take advantage of efficient sparse store for characteristic matrices, represented here by `SparseMtrx` class.
 This part is described in detail in `ProblemFrame`_.

 Class `Element`, is an abstraction of a finite element.
 Element manages its DofManagers (nodes), and has its cros section and material models defined by `CrossSection` and `Material` class instances.